helenpidoulas/stamp-duty-bdd/README.md

   it falls back to clicking **Motor vehicle duty – Revenue NSW** and then **Motor vehicle duty calculator**.
 - Expected duty is computed from the published formula and matched in the popup text.
 - Default amount is **50000**; override with `AMOUNT=62000 behave`.

-## GUI Automation Demonstration – Task 2
-Note: Non-Revenue Automation Framework must be used.

-Selecting an automation tool of your choice (BDD integration preferred) perform a live demo of a working automation of the following target Application:
-- Check motor vehicle stamp duty | Service NSW: https://www.service.nsw.gov.au/transaction/check-motor-vehicle-stamp-duty
-- Click the Check Online Button and assert that this subsequent page appears
-- Enter Yes, enter a vehicle amount and click the calculate button
-- Assert the contents of the popup window